PhilLockett/Balancer/README.md

 and splits them across multiple 'sides' based on the options provided.

-Although the original intention for `Balancer` was for arranging a compilation of 'tracks' across multiple'sides', it can be used more generically.
+Although the original intention for `Balancer` was for arranging a compilation of 'tracks' across multiple 'sides', it can be used more generically.
 The required input is a simple list of values and labels.
 The value does not have to be a representation of time, it can be just an integer.
 Similarly the output values can also be integers.
 `Balancer` can be used to distribute a number of values (with associated labels) evenly over a number of boxes (sides/containers etc.).
-To achieve this use the `-p` (or `--plain`) option.
+To achieve this, use the `-p` (or `--plain`) option.

 To use `Balancer` you will need a C++ compiler and `make` utility installed.